 But the last few years have proven tough for many female-led enterprises, many of whom are solopreneurs and primary breadwinners.
 The COVID-19 pandemic was particularly disruptive, with women throughout the region reported to have been disproportionately affected compared with men.
 When COVID-19 hit and lockdowns were at their peak, some SMEs were more vulnerable than others.
 Rural, female-owned or low-income group-led businesses struggled to stay afloat.

-This was certainly the case in India, as many small, community businesses run by women needed support and guidance to survive in a tough and unprecedented economic landscape.
+In India, many small, community businesses run by women needed support and guidance to survive in a tough and unprecedented economic landscape.

-The program started out lending support to 400 women, and this has since risen to 700.
+The program started in 2021 to lend support to 400 women in need.
+This has since risen to over 950 beneficiaries.
 These businesses include home beauty services, tailoring, homemade products such as pickles, dyes, incense sticks and other skills and services.
-As these women re-establish themselves, raw material suppliers across some of the most impacted communities in India will also benefit from this program.
-This collaborative approach will have a positive impact on the livelihood of the recipients and their families, helping them to recover from the pandemic.
+As these women re-establish themselves, raw material suppliers across some of the most impacted communities in India are also benefiting from the program.
+This collaborative approach will have a positive impact on the livelihood of the recipients and their families, helping them to recover in a new economic landscape.

-Those impacted by the pandemic across Asia and beyond are too numerous to count.
+Those who were impacted by the pandemic across Asia and beyond are too numerous to count.
 But with tight ties to community support and the right guidance, the region’s SMEs are proving nimble in adapting to a new normal.
-As Asia’s business communities continue to navigate recovery, we must continue to prioritize female-owned business support so that the SME gender gap isn’t widened.
-With this in mind, we plan to help a further 140 women as part of this program in the months to come.
+As Asia’s business communities continue to navigate recovery, we must continue to prioritize female-owned business support so that the SME gender gap doesn’t widen even further.